lcsrodriguez/headat-signals/README.md

 v.add_record("samples/aami3a")
 ```

-**Remark** : The library supports both remote and local resources; you can specify an URL or a relative/absolute path to
+**Remark** : The library supports both remote and local resources; you can specify a URL or a relative/absolute path to
 the file.
-In addition, you can specifiy or not the `.hea` extension of the file, depending on your technical choice; HEADAT
+In addition, you can specify or not the `.hea` extension of the file, depending on your technical choice; HEADAT
 will automatically parse the file, gather the signals and perform the needed processing.

 For instance, you can set up a HDView using either :